ernestolindo/my-dev-web-notes/SOLID Principles for Object-Oriented Design.md

 3. **Avoid Tight Coupling**: Do not hard-code logic that depends on specific subclasses.
 4. **Favor Composition Over Inheritance**: Sometimes, **[[composition]]** (combining objects) is a better solution than inheritance.
 ## **Interface Segregation**

+> "A class should not be forced to implement interfaces it does not use."

 ## **Dependency Inversion Principle**